morangi2/CastingAgencyApp/README.md

  * **PostgreSQL** as our database of choice
  * **Python3** and **Flask** as our server language and server framework
- * **Flask-Migrate** for creating and running schema migrations You can download and install the dependencies mentioned above using `pip` as:
+ * **Flask-Migrate** for creating and running schema migrations

+You can download and install all the dependencies needed for this project using `pip` and reading from the requirements file as:
 ```
-pip install virtualenv
-pip install SQLAlchemy
-pip install postgres
-pip install Flask
-pip install Flask-Migrate
+pip install -r requirements.txt
 ```
-> **Note** - If we do not mention the specific version of a package, then the default latest stable package will be installed.

 ### 2. Frontend Dependencies
 You must have the **HTML**, **CSS**, and **Javascript** with [Bootstrap 3](https://getbootstrap.com/docs/3.4/customize/) for our website's frontend.
 Bootstrap can only be installed by Node Package Manager (NPM).
 Therefore, if not already, download and install the [Node.js](https://nodejs.org/en/download/).
 Windows users must run the executable as an Administrator, and restart the computer after installation.
 After successfully installing the Node, verify the installation as shown below.